AlexandreFenyo/net-monitor/README.md

 - optionally, the _log4j.xml_ logging rules file: you may map this file to the container root directory (`/`, not `/root`)

 Suppose you have chosen port 8888.
-You can now run the container this way:
+You can now run the container this way, in foreground:

 ````shell
 user% docker run -p 8888:8080 -v $PWD/net-monitor/config.json:/config.json -v $PWD/net-monitor/log4j.xml:/log4j.xml -t -i fenyoa/net-monitor
 ````